Stray bullet kills Karachi toddler girl

-KARACHI: In a heartbreaking incident occurred in Karachi’s Moosa Colony, a two-and-a-half-year-old girl lost her life to after being hit by stray bullet, ARY News reported.
+KARACHI: In a heartbreaking incident occurred in Karachi’s Lyari area, a two-and-a-half-year-old girl lost her life to after being hit by stray bullet, ARY News reported.

 According to rescue sources, the toddler victim was playing on the rooftop of her building when a bullet from an unknown direction struck her head, resulting in her tragic demise.